Colette: Post divorce

-Writing career, 1920s and 1930s
+1920s and 1930s

 In 1920, Colette published Chéri, portraying love between an older woman and a much younger man.
 Chéri is the lover of Léa, a wealthy courtesan; Léa is devastated when Chéri marries a girl his own age and delighted when he returns to her, but after one final night together, she sends him away again.

 Colette's marriage to Jouvenel ended in divorce in 1924, due partly to his infidelities and partly to her affair with her 16-year-old stepson, Bertrand de Jouvenel.
 In 1925, she met Maurice Goudeket, who became her final husband; the couple stayed together until her death.

 Colette was by then an established writer (The Vagabond had received three votes for the prestigious Prix Goncourt).
 The decades of the 1920s and 1930s were her most productive and innovative period.
 Set mostly in Burgundy or Paris during the Belle Époque, her work focused on married life and sexuality.
 It was frequently quasi-autobiographical: Chéri (1920) and Le Blé en Herbe (1923) both deal with love between an aging woman and a very young man, a situation reflecting her relationship with Bertrand de Jouvenel and with her third husband, Goudeket, who was 16 years her junior.
 La Naissance du Jour (1928) is her explicit criticism of the conventional lives of women, expressed through a meditation on age and the renunciation of love by the character of her mother, Sido.